parttimenerd/local-android-ai/README.md

 ## Log

 5.8.2025
-- worked on properly setting up the agent
+- worked on properly setting up the agent's tailscale
+- worked on fixing the automatic geocoder deployment (it now works)